AardhynLavender/Quiz-API/README.md

 You will need to set the hash as your `SEED_GIST_HASH` and the username as the `GITHUB_USERNAME` for the seeding to work.
 Otherwise, and exception will be thrown.

-For reference, you can use my own Gist with the following variables
+For convince, you can use my own Gist with the following variables

 ```shell
 SEED_GIST_HASH=271fbf9f9d9ecd5bba6da1234eff1f79
 GITHUB_USERNAME=aardhynlavender
 ```

-use `/users/seed/admin` to seed `ADMIN_USERS`.
-You will need at least one of these to create any quizzes or modify data.
+- use `/users/seed/admin` to seed `ADMIN_USERS`.
+- use `/users/seed/basic` to seed 'BASIC_USERS`.

 Of course, this route is only accessible to `SUPER_USER` sessions...